Adversarial Attacks Leverage Interference Between Features in Superposition: Superposition geometry determines adversarial attacks

+This result reveals how superposition creates adversarial vulnerability: each input feature is perturbed proportionally to its geometric relationship with the class decision boundary.
+Under superposition, non-orthogonal representations cause semantically unrelated features to interfere with the class decision; adversarial perturbations exploit these dependencies to manipulate outputs.

-Quantitatively, the IPP displays a strong correlation with the latent attack alignment.
-The sign and magnitude of perturbations $\mathbf{\delta}^{(j)}$ correlate strongly with how their class's latent representation $\mathbf{v}^{(j)}$ aligns with the latent attack vector $\Delta\mathbf{h}$.
-Positively aligned representations ($\mathbf{v}^{(j)} \cdot \Delta\mathbf{h} > 0$) see proportionally amplified input features, while negatively aligned representations experience attenuation.
-This is what \cref{fig:toy-models:adversarial-attack}(b) illustrates – input perturbations determined by the dot products in \cref{fig:toy-models:adversarial-attack}(c) to move the sample across the decision boundary.
+\paragraph{Empirical validation} We test whether PGD-discovered attacks match these theoretical predictions. \Cref{fig:adversarial-attack} shows a typical adversarial example: an input of Class 2 (orange) and its perturbed value that misclassifies it as Class 6 (brown).
+The perturbations appear arbitrary but follow a precise pattern mediated by latent geometry.
+The sign and magnitude of $\mathbf{\delta}^{(j)}$ correlate strongly with how their class's feature vector $\mathbf{v}^{(j)}$ aligns with the latent attack vector $\Delta\mathbf{h}$.
+Positively aligned representations ($\mathbf{v}^{(j)} \cdot \Delta\mathbf{h} > 0$) see proportionally amplified inputs, while negatively aligned representations experience attenuation. \Cref{fig:adversarial-attack}(d) illustrates how these move the sample across the decision boundary.

-To evaluate whether \ac{pgd} attacks specifically exploit superposition geometry, we compare \ac{pgd}-generated attacks against theoretically optimal perturbations that we show leverage superposition (derived in \cref{toy:sec:formal-analysis}).
-For each configuration $(k, m)$, we train 5 models with different random seeds and generate 1000 \ac{pgd} attacks per model, calculating the cosine similarity between each successful perturbation and the corresponding optimum.
-We establish a random baseline by generating perturbations with matching $\ell_2$ norm and computing their similarity to the theoretical optimum. \Cref{toy:tab:pgd_theory_alignment} shows near-perfect alignment between \ac{pgd} and optimal attacks across various dimensionalities.
-We filter out samples that have an $\ell_2$ norm less than $\epsilon$ to ensure meaningful perturbations.
-One-sample t-tests comparing observed similarities against the random baseline yield $p < 10^{-10}$ for all configurations, demonstrating that \ac{pgd} attacks systematically match theoretical predictions rather than occurring by chance.
-Given that optimal attacks leverage interference and \ac{pgd} attacks achieve near-perfect alignment with these optima, we conclude that \ac{pgd} exploits superposition interference.
+For each configuration $(k, m)$ we train $5$ models with different random seeds and run $\ell_2$-PGD attacks.
+For each successful adversarial example we compute the cosine similarity between the PGD perturbation $\boldsymbol{\delta}$ and the theoretical optimum from \Cref{prop:optimal}.
+To account for the dependence between attacks generated from a single trained model, we conservatively compute the mean similarity \emph{per seed} and then test across seeds.
+As reported in \Cref{tab:pgd_theory_alignment}, PGD aligns strongly with the theoretical direction across configurations, and paired $t$-tests against a random-direction baseline are highly significant ($p < 10^{-5}$).
+As these theoretical directions leverage interference, we conclude that PGD systematically exploits superposition geometry.